-The tree protection zones (TPZs) provided for each tree in the Tree Assessment Table in Appendix radius from the centre of the trunk at (or near) ground level.
+The tree protection zones (TPZs) provided for each tree in the Tree Assessment Table in Appendix 1 are calculated using the formula provided in the Australian Standard AS4970 where the radial TPZ = trunk diameter (DBH) measured at 1.4m above grade and multiplied by 12.
+TPZ distances are a radius from the centre of the trunk at (or near) ground level.
 A TPZ should not be less than 2 metres nor greater than 15 metres.